Our values: Security, safety, protection, justice

 Tough court procedures don’t necessarily make law-abiding citizens any safer, and can in fact have the opposite effect.
 A progressive government pursues bail reform, sentencing reform and juvenile justice reform to make it less likely that minor offenders turn into hardened criminals.
 Similarly, expungement of minor arrest or conviction records can also help prevent recidivism.

-Electronic recording of interrogations
+Require electronic recording of interrogations

 Demilitarize the police

 Many law enforcement agencies have abused the civil asset forfeiture process, which has allowed police to seize, and too often keep or sell, property they claim was involved in a crime.
-Often property owners are not even arrested, much less convicted, of a crime, but their cash, vehicles and other property are seized and never returned.
+Often property owners are not even arrested, much less convicted of a crime, but their cash, vehicles and other property are seized and never returned.
 The Institute for Justice model law eliminates civil forfeiture and replaces it with criminal forfeiture, which limits police authority to keep property to situations where assets were derived directly from or used in crime and a criminal conviction occurs.

 Ban stun cuffs